congatudo/Congatudo/README.md

 $> reboot
 ```
 ### Finally
-:tada: With theses steps, you may see your Valetudo server running under <http://ip-robot>
+:tada: With theses steps, you may see your Congatudo server running under <http://ip-robot>

 ## Docker installation
 ### Configuration file